Fractal properties of the frontier in Poissonian coloring: Hausdorff dimension lower bounds

 \section{Hausdorff dimension lower bounds}

-In this section, we prove that the Hausdorff dimension of $\mathcal{F}_\infty$ is strictly greater than $(d-1)$.
-A substantial part of this work consists in the adaptation of the lower bound \cite[Theorem 1.3]{aizenman1999holder} of Aizenman \& Burchard.
-Indeed, as the knowledgeable reader has undoubtedly noticed, it is not possible to invoke the above mentioned result directly because we do not know whether the frontier $\mathcal{F}_\infty$ contains non-trivial curves.
-So instead, we modify the proof of Aizenman \& Burchard to obtain a general Hausdorff dimension lower bound result for connected random closed subsets which satisfy Property $(\varnothing)$, with the following definition.
+In this section, we prove that the Hausdorff dimension of $\mathcal{F}_\infty$ is strictly greater than $d-1$.
+A substantial part of this work consists in adaptating the lower bound of \cite[Theorem 1.3]{aizenman1999holder}.
+Indeed, as the knowledgeable reader has undoubtedly noticed, it is not possible to invoke this result directly because we do not know whether the frontier $\mathcal{F}_\infty$ contains non-trivial curves.
+So instead, we modify the proof of Aizenman and Burchard to obtain a general Hausdorff dimension lower bound result for connected random closed subsets which satisfy Property $(\varnothing)$, with the following definition.